Skrillx13/pippy/docs/getting-started/first-steps.md

   - urllib3==2.2.3
 ```

 You will see that the requests package has been listed, along with it's dependencies.
-More about `Pipfile` can be read [here](#).
+More about the `Pippyfile` can be read [here](#).

+## Saving the project

+Lets assume you saved your project, and are coming back to it the next day.
+Unlike regular virtual enviroments, Pippy will automatically re-activate the enviroment the moment it detects you have CD'd (Changed directory) into it.

+If for whatever reason Pippy dosn't automatically re-activate the enviroment, you can run `pippy reinit` to re-activate the virtual enviroment.

+Now that you have learnt the very basics of Pippy, you can proceed onto understanding Pippy's concepts.